bandii/kahoot.js/README.md

 # About
 **This fork is about to make the parent project work within ReactNative apps.
-This fork is kind of a test project, so you can use it only on your own risk!**
+This fork is a kind of a test project, so you can use it only on your own risk!**

 Kahoot.js is a library to interact with the Kahoot API.
 Currently kahoot.js supports joining and interacting with quizzes.